 For hiking we recommend the circular route of the reservoir.
 In addition we find the dam at the end of the reservoir, for the supply and irrigation of the entire area of the Marina Baixa region.
 If you want to visit the interior of the province of Alicante you can not miss these views.
 Believe us when we tell you that it is one of the best places in the interior of Alicante for hiking, with spectacular views.
 If you have restless feet, you know.

 If you go fishing you should go along the south shore, the only access by car.

 WHAT EVENTS ARE THERE?

-- Guadalest Patron Saint Festivities: mid-August, on the 14th.
+- Guadalest Patron Saint Festivities: mid-August, around the 14th.

-- Romantic Night: simultaneous event in the 59 most beautiful towns in Spain and 400 in Europe.
+- Romantic Night: simultaneous event in the 59 most beautiful villages in Spain and 400 in Europe.
 With dinner and music in the square.
 About June 22.

 - Festivities of San Gregorio (Festes de Sant Gregori): at the beginning of May.

 We always recommend the traditional cuisine of the area.
 If you are going to eat in Guadalest, you have to eat rabbit with all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.